GenesisEducationKyiv/software-engineering-school-5-0-AndriiSolomka/docs/adr.md

 ## Decision

-**Node.js** was chosen as the main backend platform.
+After evaluating the available options, **Node.js** was chosen as the main backend platform.
+The decision was based on the team's strong experience with Node.js, its large ecosystem, and the ability to quickly develop and scale modern REST APIs.
+Node.js also provides access to a wide range of libraries and tools, which speeds up development and testing.

 ---

 ## Consequences

 **Positive:**
 - Fast development with a modern stack
 - Easy scaling and integration with other services
 - Many ready-to-use libraries for integrations and testing